wechaty/docusaurus/_posts/2017-01-01-getting-started-wechaty.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/pF3PT6Q686c" frameborder="0" allowfullscreen></iframe>

+Wechaty is super easy to use, especially when you are using Docker.

-This presentation video is made by @lijiarui at Node.js Party Beijing #18, which can show you how to getting started with Wechaty through a 20 minutes live coding tutorial.
+In this video, @lijiarui will show you how to getting started with Wechaty through a 20 minutes live coding tutorial.
+(Event Node.js Party #18, Beijing)

 <!--more-->